-The following statements comprise the Scriptural basis and beliefs of this Church and its members concerning the following issues:
+This Statement of Faith comprises the Scriptural basis and beliefs of this Church and its members concerning the issues stated here.

 (A) The Holy Scriptures.
 We believe the Holy Scriptures of the Old and New Testament to be the verbally and plenary inspired Word of God.
 The Scriptures are inerrant, infallible and God-breathed and, therefore, are the final authority for faith and life.
 The sixty-six books of the Old and New Testament are the complete and divine revelation of God to Man.
 The King James Bible shall be the official and only translation used by the Church.
 (Psalm 12:6; 2 Tim.
 3:16-17; 2 Pet.
 1:20-21)

 (B) Dispensationalism.
 We believe that the Scriptures interpreted in their natural, literal sense reveal divinely determined dispensations or rules of life which define man’s responsibilities in successive ages.
 These dispensations are not ways of salvation, but rather are divinely ordered stewardships by which God directs man according to His purpose.
 Three of these dispensations—the law, the church and the kingdom—are the subjects of detailed revelation in Scripture.
 (Gen. 1:28; 1 Cor.
 9:17; 2 Cor.
 3:9-18; Gal.
 3:13-25; Eph.
 1:10; Eph.
 3:2-10; Col. 1:24-25, 27; Rev. 20:2-6)

 (C) The Godhead.
 We believe in one triune God, eternally existing in three persons—Father, Son, and Holy Spirit—each co-eternal in being, co-identical in nature, coequal in power and glory and having the same attributes and perfections.
 (Deut.
 6:4; Matt.
 28:19; John 14:10, 26; 2 Cor.
 13:14; 1 John 5:7)